Orders

 Nifty doesn't support manual sale entry yet — we're focused on expanding marketplace integrations and don't want to create conflicts with auto-detected sales.

-If you sell in person, at markets, or on platforms we don't support (Facebook Marketplace, Whatnot, etc.), we recommend tracking those sales in a separate spreadsheet for now.
+If you sell in person, at markets, or on unsupported platforms (for example, Facebook Marketplace), we recommend tracking those sales in a separate spreadsheet for now.

 Although auction-style listings can't be brought into the **Inventory Manager**, their sales data can be brought into **Analytics** by clicking **Import** in the top-right.